-- to become a burden to loved ones;
+- Becoming a burden to loved ones;

-- that you will lose your self-image.
+- Fearing you will lose your self-image.

 - If you’re afraid of being alone, share this with your family and loved ones so they can try to always have someone with you or close to you.

 - Arrange for hospice or other palliative care.

 - Decide where you would like to die, make your wishes known, and make it happen.
 Hospice will help you.